 Santerre was startled.
 “Why?”

 Santerre watched him go.
-A queer fellow, he thought.
-But Santerre had never seen a finer soldier.
+A queer fellow, he thought, but Santerre had never seen a finer soldier.
 It was almost enough to make him forget the sound of the weighted blade dropping beneath his window once again.
-The slow grind of wagon wheels bearing a very particular cargo punctuated the morning.
+The slow grind of wagon wheels bearing a very particular cargo punctuated the morning air.
 Santerre rubbed his neck.

-The young soldier hesitated; openly admitting knowledge of the escape was not conducive to a particularly long life at this point.
-But eventually he nodded.
+The young soldier hesitated.
+Openly admitting knowledge of the escape was not conducive to a particularly long life at this point, but he couldn’t very well tell a superior officer he was wrong either.
 “Tell me what happened,” Chastel said.
 The soldier shrugged.